-- 3.6 A budget presentation was made at the Policy Planning Seminar on 10 December 2012 which focused on the uncertainty of the scale of Government grant reductions in years 3 and 4 of the CSR period and highlighted further grant reductions in future years.
-The impact of accepting the Government's 1% Council Tax freeze grant compared to increasing Council Tax up to the referendum threshold level was also highlighted. - 3.7 A presentation was made to the District Leaders on 11 December 2012 which paid particular focus to the choice available to the Fire Authority in 2013/14 between accepting a one year Council Tax freeze grant of 1% compared to increasing the ongoing base funding by setting a Council Tax increase up to the referendum limit.
-It was emphasised that the importance of this choice was heightened by the anticipated grant reductions in future years. - 3.8 On 20 December 2012, the Secretary of State for Communities and Local Government confirmed the provisional settlement for 2013/14 at £73.757m, (which includes £8.167m Council Tax Support funding) resulting in a grant reduction of £6.017m.
-In addition it was also announced that for a number of Authorities, including this Authority, the figure to trigger a referendum would be the higher of a 2% or £5 per annum increase for relevant properties.
-The latter would effectively equate to a Council Tax Increase option for this Authority in 2013/14 of 10.45%. - 3.9 At the District Leaders meeting on 23 January 2013, the Fire Authority's intent to exercise its discretion of increasing the Band D Council Tax by up to £5 per annum was endorsed. - 3.10 The figures below illustrate the differences in precept funding which arise over the period 2013/14 to 2016/17, assuming a Band D Council Tax increase of £4.99 in 2013/14 compared to the acceptance of the council tax freeze grant.
-Both options assume that local council tax increases for 2014/15 onwards increase at 2% per annum.
+- 3.3 A budget presentation was made at the Policy Planning Seminar on 9 December 2013 which focused on the uncertainty of the scale of Government grant reductions in future years. - 3.4 A presentation was made to the District Leaders Group on 13 December 2013 which paid particular focus to the ongoing reductions to the Formula Grant resulting in increasing predicted budget deficits from 2015/16 onwards. - 3.5 On 18 December 2013, the Minister for Local Government announced the provisional settlement for 2014/15 at £68.146m (as part of the overall total Formula grant, this now includes the £8.166m Council Tax Support funding received separately in 2013/14), resulting in a grant reduction of £5.616m.
+It was also announced that the Council Tax Freeze Grant received since 2011/12 would become part of the base funding.
+The figure to trigger a referendum in 2014/15 was not announced and the Minister indicated in the ministerial statement that the Council Tax referendum threshold principles would be announced separately in the new year. - 3.6 The figures below illustrate the differences in precept funding which arise over the period 2014/15 to 2017/18, assuming a Band D Council Tax increase of 1.99% in 2014/15 compared to the acceptance of the Council Tax Freeze grant.
+Both options assume that local council tax increases for 2015/16 onwards continue at 2% per annum.